jdm-contrib/justdelete.me-chrome-extension/README.md

-# JustDelete.me Chrome Extension
+# JustDeleteMe Chrome Extension

 Provides link on a site to where to delete account and informs you how hard it is to delete your account.

-Information about how to delete account is pulled daily from JustDelete.me ([justdeleteme.xyz](http://justdeleteme.xyz)).
+Information about how to delete account is pulled daily from JustDeleteMe ([justdeleteme.xyz](http://justdeleteme.xyz)).

 This extension will add a traffic light icon to your omnibar indicating the difficulty in removing an account on the website your visiting is.